KamilBourouiba/HAPTICK_analyzer/README.md

 ## Features

 - **Multi-Format Support**: Accepts any audio or video file format supported by FFmpeg
+- **Audio Normalization**: Ensures consistent results between audio and video files
 - **Audio Analysis**: Extracts RMS, spectral centroid, rolloff, and bandwidth from audio
 - **Haptic Classification**: Classifies sounds into different haptic feedback types
 - **iOS Integration**: Generates JSON files compatible with iOS haptic feedback systems
 - **Multiple Haptic Types**: Supports all iOS haptic feedback types (impact and notification)

+## Audio Processing

+### Normalization
+The tool automatically normalizes all audio to a standard RMS level (0.1) to ensure consistent haptic feedback generation regardless of the source file's volume level.
+This means:

+- Audio files and their corresponding video files will produce identical haptic patterns
+- Loud and quiet files are analyzed on the same scale
+- The normalization factor is included in the output metadata for reference

+### Consistency
+All files (audio and video) go through the same audio extraction and normalization process:
+1. Extract/convert audio to WAV format (22050Hz, mono)
+2. Normalize to standard RMS level
+3. Analyze audio features
+4. Generate haptic events

+This ensures that `song.mp3` and `song.mp4` (containing the same audio) will produce nearly identical haptic patterns.

 ## Supported File Formats